-Full guidance for ride leaders is in this document.
-In summary:
+Full guidance for ride leaders is in this Guidance for Ride Leaders document.

 When volunteering as a ride leader